 Albert Camus, The Plague, p.
 36.

 These words sound too familiar: they are relevant to us, as they accurately describe our own mindset before the outbreak of the Coronavirus pandemic.
 Now the cities facing the epidemic are so much larger, densely populated and globally connected.
-Wuhan’s sheer size dwarfs Oran: we’re talking about a mega-city of 11 million inhabitants of which many people in Europe and US had never heard of before.
+Wuhan’s sheer size dwarfs Oran: we’re talking about a mega-city of 11 million inhabitants of which most people outside China had never heard of before.
 Fortunately, the current outbreak is far less deadly compared to the bubonic plague which Camus describes in his existentialist novel, a terrible disease with very high mortality rate (30-100%, if left untreated, according to WHO).
 However, due to the rapid spread in our highly connected world population, the latest pandemic disrupted our normal living across the world and forced us to stop and look ahead differently.

 None of us made plans which involved lockdowns and mass quarantine.
-We planned meetings, spent money for future trips, but at the time we made such plans, virtually none of us even considered that once trivial things such as being able to go to a cafe or to a shopping mall could become impossible for weeks, possibly months.
+We planned meetings, trips, but none of us even considered that 'usual' things such as going to a cafe or to a shopping mall could become impossible for weeks, possibly months.
 Probably most of us never thought seriously of the real risk of completely debilitating our national health care systems in just a matter of weeks if there was an epidemic outbreak or about the risk of losing our parents due to a severe respiratory illness.
 Virtually no one was worried months ago about these threats.
 We were living on a different level of concern.
 Back then, our anxieties were mostly career and money-related.
 Because money never seems to be able to keep up with our ever-growing desires and expectations, our usual worries gravitate around money, as we’re preoccupied with whether there’s enough to go around or to support our future plans.
 The desire for ‘more’ is the driving force of our modern economy, but do we ever stop and realise that if we’ve built our economic and social system on discontent, at least we shouldn't complain of being discontented?

 Wealth had the capacity of deceiving people even before money existed.
 This deceitfulness is as ancient as human society.
 It is a heart issue, not a technical one.
 We’re no different than ancient people.
 We like to think we are, that we know better, just because we are more sophisticated and have developed complex social and economic systems.
 Make no mistake, fundamentally we are the same.
 Knowledge has increased exponentially since antiquity, but looking back at our recent history we cannot but wonder whether our wisdom has failed to keep up with the increasingly complex challenges facing humanity today.